Lodging your environmental authority application

 A development application for a concurrence ERA is also an application for an EA and the assessment will be integrated during lodgement and assessment stages.
 At decision stage, the EA will be issued within 5 days of the issue of the development assessment's decision notice.

 The State Assessment and Referral Agency (SARA) is the point of contact for development applications involving assessment by the state.
-For information on how to organise a pre-lodgement meeting, contact your local DSDILGP office.
+For information on how to organise a pre-lodgement meeting, contact your local office.

-The Department of Environment, Science and Innovation (DESI) is the point of contact for environmental authorities for the ERAs administered by DESI.
+DESI is the point of contact for environmental authorities for the ERAs administered by DESI.
 To arrange a pre-lodgement meeting, complete and submit the Application for a pre-lodgement services for an environmental authority.

 Prescribed ERAs which do not require a concurrence assessment by the state